onflow/flow/flips/20220715-cadence-purity-analysis.md

 ### Type Checking

-A function that is `pure` (if it was explicitly declared with the `pure` keyword) may not perform any operations with side effects within its body.
+A function that is `pure` (it was explicitly declared with the `pure` keyword) may not perform any operations with side effects within its body.
 Operations with side effects for the purpose of this analysis are:

 * Calling a function that is not `pure`